 One of the most curiousity-inducing pieces I found was an editorial brief published unsigned and without a headline in the October 15, 1905, issue of the Los Angeles Herald that took Eddy to task for a letter he published “complaining” about a proposal to build the Central Library atop Bunker Hill.

-I had never known that Bunker Hill, specifically at 3rd and Olive streets right next door to Angels Flight, was a location being considered for the flagship branch of the Los Angeles Public Library.
-I had long known that downtown’s Central Park (later Pershing Square) had been a frontfrunner site until community backlash against sacrificing that open space led to that option being withdrawn.
-I figured the 5th & Flower streets location was the result of that.
+I had never known that Bunker Hill, specifically the intersection of 3rd and Hill streets, was a location being considered for the flagship branch of the Los Angeles Public Library.
+I had long known that downtown’s Central Park (later Pershing Square) had been a frontrunner site until community backlash against losing that open space led to that option being withdrawn.
+I had long just figured the 5th & Flower streets location was the result of that.

-What made the editorial brief so frustrating was that in my further searches I could find no letter published by Eddy, and thus no context or counterpoint to what the Herald was objecting.
-All I had was this one-sided rebuttal to Eddy’s reported concern that a planned library elevator would somehow compete with his railway, which struck me as a weird and petty battle to pick.
+What made the editorial brief so frustrating was that in my further searches I could find no letter published by Eddy, and thus no context or counterpoint to what the Herald was objecting, because I’m one of those increasingly rare birds who wants to examine both points of view before coming to a conclusion.
+Instead, all I had was this one-sided rebuttal to Eddy’s reported concern that a planned library elevator would somehow compete with his railway, which struck me as a weird and petty battle to pick.

-Fast-forward to December 2024 and like a pre-Christmas miracle I not only found the Eddy letter in question printed October 13, 1905, but the article that spawned it, published October 8, 1905, both in the Los Angeles Times. a competitor to the Herald so no wonder that fact was conveniently left out of the brief.
+Fast-forward to December 2024 and like a pre-Christmas miracle I not only found the Eddy letter in question printed October 13, 1905, but the article that spawned it, published October 8, 1905, both in the Los Angeles Times (no wonder the Herald rather conveniently left its competitor’s name out of that brief).

-Headlined “Lofty Site For Library,” over subheads “Eminence at Top of Angels’ Flight Suggested” and “Commanding Position for a Noble Building,” the article comes out in favor of the idea and suggests that an “elevator might be built at the side of the Third-street tunnel without interfering with the tunnel, as an approach to the building from the lower level.”
+Headlined “Lofty Site For Library,” over subheads “Eminence at Top of Angels’ Flight Suggested” and “Commanding Position for a Noble Building,” the article comes off as supporting what to that point was suggestion and offers that an “elevator might be built at the side of the Third-street tunnel without interfering with the tunnel, as an approach to the building from the lower level.”

-I could see Eddy having a problem with that concept since an elevator from the tunnel would potential impact his railway, but funny thing: he doesn’t.
+I could see Eddy having a problem with that concept since an elevator from the tunnel would potentially impact his railway, but funny thing: he doesn’t rail (pardon the pun) on that point.
 Instead he agrees the location is ideal, but his primary issue is the proposed condemnation of all four corners of Olive and 3rd streets as that would include the obliteration of Angels Flight, an objective that he states would prove impossible given he’s only four years into a 30-year franchise.

 His solution is for the library to pursue the properties adjacent Angels Flight to the south, namely the Crocker Mansion and the building down slope from that to Clay Street.
 He even recommends the placement of an elevator inside the building at a Clay Street entrance, allowing Library patrons the option of either walking up to it from Hill Street or taking Angels Flight all the way up to Olive Street and entering from there.

 In short, that Herald brief is misinterpretive, misinformed bullshit.
-The only thing Eddy was “complaining” about is any proposal that would destroy his business.
+Eddy wasn’t “complaining” either about the elevator or the choice of Bunker Hill as the library’s home.
+His objection had to do with any proposal that would destroy his business.
+The nerve of that guy.

-But in learning that Bunker Hill was being considered makes me a bit wistful at what might have been or what might have been changed.
+It may have only been a gleam in some library boosters’ eyes, but learning that Bunker Hill was being considered makes me a bit wistful at what might have been or what might have been changed.
 From the Times article: “Those making this suggestion point out that a library on this commanding spot would be as picturesque as a castle on the Rhine, and the talk of the country.”

-It’s not out of the realm of possibility to imagine that Bunker HIll would have been a harder place to wipe entirely away had such a jewel been set upon its crown.
+I’m not fool enough to think change wouldn’t have inevitably come to Bunker Hill in the form of redevelopment, but it’s not out of the realm of possibility to imagine that Bunker Hill would have been a harder place to wipe entirely away had such a jewel been set upon its crown.